MicrosoftDocs/windows-dev-docs/hub/dev-environment/javascript/nodejs-on-wsl.md

 1. Install nvm, with: `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.1/install.sh | bash`

     > [!NOTE]
-    > NVM v0.39.1 is the most recent version available at the time of writing (25th of January, 2022).
+    > As of January 25, 2022, NVM v0.39.1 is the most recent version available.
 You can check the [GitHub project page for the latest release of NVM](https://github.com/nvm-sh/nvm), and adjust the above command to include the newest version.
     Installing the newer version of NVM using cURL will replace the older one, leaving the version of Node you've used NVM to install intact.
 For example: `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.1/install.sh | bash`

 1. To verify installation, enter: `command -v nvm` ...this should return 'nvm', if you receive 'command not found' or no response at all, close your current terminal, reopen it, and try again.
 [Learn more in the nvm github repo](https://github.com/nvm-sh/nvm).